ModDota/moddota.github.io/_articles/units/unit-producing-buildings.md

 #### Building invulnerability

-There's an small issue with npc_dota_building baseclass which is that they spawn with "modifier_invulnerable" by default, to get rid of this, run this line:
+There's a small issue with npc_dota_building baseclass which is that they spawn with "modifier_invulnerable" by default, to get rid of this, run this line:

 ```lua
 building:RemoveModifierByName("modifier_invulnerable")